Proryanator/encoder-benchmark/README.md

 ### Use of 'n_subsample' for calculation speedup in VMAF

-The tool uses a value of the parameter `n_subsample=5` passed to VMAF, to cut down the vmaf calculation to almost half.
+The tool uses a value for the parameter `n_subsample=5` passed to VMAF, to cut down the vmaf calculation to almost half.
 This effectively tells VMAF to look every 5th frame when doing the score calculation.

 A <i>negligible</i> score difference of < 1 score point was observed when running through both low fps and high-fps